Grigory-Rylov/android-methods-profiler/README.md

 Also you can add custom bookmars and generate list of method-calls with showing bookmarks.

-For now shows only `main` thread and only thread-time
+For now shows only thread-time

 Latest version download from [releases](https://github.com/Grigory-Rylov/android-trace-viewer/releases)